Most Active Stories

 In his own way, like those Spanish-language songwriters, Ashworth is, as he says here, making "pop songs out of high-class poetry."
 He has drawn on English-language poets new and old, and in this session performs his settings of poems by Mary Oliver, William Carlos Williams and Robert Louis Stevenson.

 The Stevenson setting is "Bright Is the Ring of Words," which also serves as the title of Ashworth's latest album.
 That record is a rich listening experience, subtly orchestrated with strings, woodwinds, brass and percussion.
 For these performances in WNYC's Manhattan studio, Ashworth brought along just two musicians to perform with him: Taylor Jacobs plays electric guitar and Crystal Fulbright sings.
 Both are masterful in their supporting roles, greatly enhancing Ashworth's own voice, nylon-string guitar, charango and piano.

 I was struck by Ashworth's album, and pleased to bring him into the studio to speak with him about his exploration of words and music.
-You can watch three videos from his in-studio performance on the Spinning On Air website.
-Copyright 2011 WNYC Radio.
-To see more, visit http://www.wnyc.com/.
+You can download the entire session and watch three videos from the performance on the Spinning On Air website.